cadwallion/vindicia/README.md

 # Dependencies

-As of the 0.2.0 release, this gem targets Ruby 1.9.
+As of the 0.2.0 release, this gem targets both Ruby 1.8 and 1.9.

 It requires the [savon][] SOAP client library, and will use [httpclient][] if present (otherwise just using net/http).